 Bomb threat is defined as: Transmitting in any manner a false alarm to the effect that a bomb or other explosive of any nature is concealed on school property creating a potentially dangerous situation.

-- Minimum of one (1) day out-of-school suspension. - Maximum of ten (10) days out-of-school suspension. - Contact law enforcement.
+- Minimum of ten (10) days of out-of-school suspension. - Maximum of ten (10) days out-of-school suspension with a recommendation for long-term suspension/expulsion for a specified time. - Contact law enforcement and other agencies as appropriate.